MelanieCrissey/old-melaniecrissey.com/source/blog/level-up.markdown

 ##Pacing Discovery and Teaching in Onboarding

-As we consider onboarding and usbility in SaaS apps, we often try to teach _all_ the power moves upfront, because we're afraid that people won't discover that our app is a must-have tool.
+As we consider onboarding and usability in SaaS apps, we often try to teach _all_ the power moves upfront, because we're afraid that people won't discover that our app is a must-have tool.

 It's our job to figure out: